JustDeployTech/justdeploytech.github.io/tutorials/step2.md

 ## Application Configuration

 The application configuration section allows you to specify details about the application to be deployed.
 You can add multiple applications.
-Here is an example configuration and what each field means:
+Here is an example configuration and what each field means.
+Read [deploying to staging]({% link extras/deploying-to-staging.md %}) to learn how to deploy applications to staging.

 ```yaml
 application: